 An admin intervention to ease the tensions seemed unavoidable.

 With about 12 laps to go, Plaçais now had a solid lead.
-Followed by four McLarens of respectively Sabre, Jacques, Whited and Jereb, who was seems to have taken to Can-Am racing like a duck to water.
+Followed by four McLarens of respectively Sabre, Jaques, Whited and Jereb, who seems to have taken to Can-Am racing like a duck to water.
 In sixth followed Grant Riddall with the Porsche.
 Which was a magnificent performance taking into account the power handicap of his car.

 The last part of the race settled down into a rather monotone procession.
 None of the top cars in a position to discomfort one another.

 Plaçais coasted to the first non-McLaren victory, bringing a golden trophy home to Maranello.
 Even if Road Atlanta was the first race where a McLaren did not finish on top, it was the race where the McLaren stranglehold felt stronger then before.
 Everything from second to fifth being monopolized by McLarens.
 Sixth went to a brilliant Grant Riddall in his underpowered Porsche 917/10.
-Ryon, Fredriksson, a fantastic Juha Bos and Martin Lacina rounded out the top 10.
+Ryon, Fredriksson, a fantastic Juha Bos and Andres Adamovich rounded out the top 10.

-In the championship, the two top spots are now occupied by McLarens, Sabre’s second position at Road Atlanta putting him back on top, and David Jacques’ excellent one-off drives handing him second.
+In the championship, the two top spots are now occupied by McLarens, Sabre’s second position at Road Atlanta putting him back on top, and David Jaques’ excellent one-off drives handing him second.
 Plaçais is in third and Ogonoski falls back to fourth.

 The real story of this race was however not finished, as the frantic comments of Ogonoski and Jundt were still looming over the series.